 As you can see, creating pages in WordPress is pretty easy.
 To get your About Me page started, first enter a title in the Title Bar.
 It would probably make sense to title this page “About Me” or “About <your name>”.

-Next, you’ll use the body area to enter all your content.
-Take a look at the different tools available for formatting the content; as you’ll find out, using WordPress isn’t all that different from using Microsoft Word.
+Take a look at the different tools available for formatting your content; as you’ll find out, using WordPress isn’t all that different from using Microsoft Word.

 To do this, place your cursor at the point in your content where you want the photo to appear.
-Click the Add Media button upload a photo.
-Once it uploads, you’ll see this:
+Then, click the “Plus” icon to the left of your content and select “Image” from the list that appears.

 Set Your “About Me” Page as Your Home Page